-Like, is there actually a time in your life where you remember time traveling?
-Lol, of course not, we are always in the present moment, we are here with our two feet firmly planted on the ground.
+Is there actually a time in your life where you remember time traveling?
+Of course not, we are always in the present moment, we are here with our two feet firmly planted on the ground.

 It’s our mind that doesn’t cooperate with us in the present moment.
 Why is it so difficult to keep the mind focused on the now and not jumping to the past or the future?

-Not to mention negative self talk and storytelling, the voices in our head love to distract us with pointless chatter (calm down not psychotic voices).
+Not to mention negative self talk and storytelling, the voices in our heads love to distract us with pointless chatter.

 What does that look like?